mattgiguere/mattgiguere.github.io/_posts/2015-03-11-creating-an-aws-ec2-cluster.md

   - click the blue **Create** button at the bottom of the screen

 Your new access key and secret keys should then appear on the screen.
 Copy these into your .starcluster/config file.
-For the account number, use the "User Name" you just created.
+For the account number, use your Account Id, which can be found at the top of ["Account Settings"][AcctSttngs].

 Scroll down a bit and modify the `KEY_LOCATION` to point to the SSH Key you use to connect to AWS (you had to create a key pair when you created an AWS